Week 1 NFL Picks: Season-Opening Betting Odds, Vegas Spreads and Projections

 Yes, the Chiefs beat the Chargers 24-10 and 30-13 a year ago before making an exit in their first postseason game.
 But that was years of Andy Reid and Alex Smith getting on the same page, resulting in a career year for the latter despite his time in the league.

-But now the job falls to Patrick Mahomes, who has best-in-league potential but also struggled in his only game a year ago, throwing for 284 yards with an interception.
+However, the job now falls to Patrick Mahomes, who has best-in-league potential but also struggled in his only game a year ago, throwing for 284 yards with an interception.

 Contrast that with the continuity of the Chargers and Philip Rivers, a guy who casually cruised to another 4,515 yards and 28 touchdowns a year ago while getting less than four yards per carry from his ground game.

 He's flanked by what might be the NFL's most underrated defense in large part thanks to the pass-rushing tandem of Melvin Ingram and Joey Bosa, two pillars of a unit that drummed up 43 sacks a year ago and should only improve with the arrival of No. 17 overall pick and safety Derwin James.

-In Los Angeles, a player like Mahomes with one real game under his belt could run into some problems.
+In Los Angeles, a player such as Mahomes with one real game under his belt could run into some problems.

 Oddsmakers clearly still think it will be close, but bettors should be comfortable rolling with an elite defense and a guy like Rivers, who knows all too well about his opponent.

 Prediction: Chargers 28, Chiefs 20